dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 ![Graphic that illustrates arrows drawn using the Path element.](./media/bidirectional-features-in-wpf-overview/arrows-drawn-path-element.png)

 The <xref:System.Windows.Controls.Image> and <xref:System.Windows.Shapes.Path> are two examples of a how UI elements in a specific direction within a container, <xref:System.Windows.FlowDirection> can be used with elements such as <xref:System.Windows.Controls.InkPresenter> which renders ink on a surface, <xref:System.Windows.Media.LinearGradientBrush>, <xref:System.Windows.Media.RadialGradientBrush>.
-Whenever you need a right to left behavior for your content that mimics a left to right behavior, or vice versa, [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides that capability.
+Whenever you need a right to left behavior for your content that mimics a left to right behavior, or vice versa, Windows Presentation Foundation (WPF) provides that capability.

 <a name="NumberSubstitution"></a>